 A bodhisattva (Jang Chub Sempa) is an enlightened being who chooses to remain within cyclic existence to benefit all beings.
 Avalokiteshvara or Chenrezig is a bodhisattva of inconceivable compassion.
 Avalokiteshvara is one of the most popular bodhisattvas in Buddhism.
 Also known as Guanyin in Chinese and Kannon in Japan.

 There are many different ways in which Avalokiteshvara is portrayed.
 The supreme manifestation of this Bodhisattva of Compassion is the one with eleven heads and one thousand arms (Chak Tong Chen Tong).
-Each hand has palm with eye on it to 'see' the sufferings of humanity and to illuminate all beings with the light of wisdom.
+Each hand has a palm with an eye on it to 'see' the sufferings of humanity and to illuminate all beings with the light of wisdom.

 Under the patronage of Her Majesty the Queen Mother Sangay Choden Wangchuck, a temple dedicated to the Tara (Tara Lhadron Zhingkham Lhakhang) was constructed in Thimphu to generate tremendous positive Karma benefiting all sentient beings and bringing unwavering peace and happiness to Bhutan and the world as a whole.

 Zhabdrung Ngawang Namgyal was a great statesman and the architect and founder of the nation-state of Bhutan.
 He is known in Bhutan as the Father of the Nation.
 Zhabdrung Ngawang Namgyal was the person who unified Bhutan and established Drukpa Kagyu as the state religion although other Buddhist institutions were also allowed to flourish.
 He is also the person credited for the establishment of the beautiful Dzongs (ancient fortresses) that can be found throughout Bhutan.
 The first dzong that he built was Semtokha Dzong in 1629.